mattyrichards/react-webpack-boilerplate/README.md

 # React, Webpack Boilerplate

 Boilerplate designed to get up and running on a new React project in no time.
-The boilerplate includes ES2015 JS transpiler (Babel), Web Dev Server (with Hot Module Replacement) and Sass compiler.
+The boilerplate includes ES2015 JS transpiler (Babel), Web Dev Server with Hot Module Replacement (HMR), ES2015 linter ([Airbnb]( https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb)) and Sass compiler.

 Once you have downloaded/cloned the repo, run: